 Unique Password Builder’s goal is to generate a strong and different password for each website you want to login while still typing the same password (which I call the master password) everywhere.

-You can use Unique Password Builder via :
+You can use Unique Password Builder via one of these options :

 Generating passwords is a sensitive piece of code, so, I strongly suggest you get the source code (eventually inspect it) and host the code (including that page) yourself on a SSL/TLS server.